 Completing this chaotic picture were the inhabitants of local poorhouses who asked for alms.
 Sometimes these professional beggars would include “props” to more effectively move the passers-by.
 One of these could be baskets with babies that were left at the doors of the poorhouse by starving mothers.
 But the most effective was an open casket with the dead body of a wanderer who had no money for a proper burial.

 If you enjoyed this post, and if you want to read more about Russian traditions and culture, be sure to sign up for my Readers’ Group.
-As a thank you, I’ll send you two chapters of my new novel, The Garden in the Heart of the World.
-Let me know where to send them:
+You’ll be the first to hear about my novels’ release dates, giveaways, and contests.
+As a special thank you, I’ll send you a free preview of my new novel, as a well as a complete anthology of SFF stories.
+Just let me know where to send them: